Sánchez, Adams pace Nationals past Braves, 5-3

 STREAKING

 Acuña has reached safely in 26 straight games, the longest active streak in the majors.
-He added two stolen bases and has seven in his last five games. … Rendon went 2 for 4 and is batting .436 with seven RBIs, five walks and six runs scored in his last nine games.
+He added two stolen bases and has seven in his last five games to become the first Brave since Jason Heyward in 2012 to have a 20-homer, 20-stolen base season. … Rendon went 2 for 4 and is batting .436 with seven RBIs, five walks and six runs scored in his last nine games. … Donaldson walked in the third and has reached safely in 17 straight games.

 TRAINER’S ROOM